Skip to Content

 I also enjoy bus tours as they tend to link together points of interest easily rather than having to rely on public transport.

-You should always think about your safety first, particularly if you’re traveling unaccompanied.
+You should always think about your safety first, particularly if you’re travelling alone.

-When considering things like bike rides, segways, boat trips, rock climbs, hikes etc, ask yourself “would I do this activity on my own at home?”.
+When considering activities like bike rides, Segways, boat trips, rock climbs, hikes, etc., ask yourself, “Would I do this activity on my own at home?”

 There are often specifically accessible excursions available.